QGE2000/SSIS-Loop-using-data-in-Memory/ReadMe.txt

-SSIS: Loop without stage table in DB; load Excel data to Memory as variables for next operations
+SSIS: ForEach Loop without stage table in DB; load Excel data to Memory as variables for next operations

+Purpose: This simple demo package is providing a flexible approach to fetch data from excel and/or flat file to memory without stage table in DB, and iterate the data for next steps.
+Cursors are the common method in SQL queries.
+However, cursors need fetch data from DB instead of excel/flat file and usually difficult to debug and/or test data.

 Steps:
 1. Setup file folders in your local machine.
 Here is 'C:\FILES\'